Bölzer

-Bölzer is a Swiss extreme metal duo that formed in Zürich in 2008.
-They have said that the meaning behind the name is "a powerful force or blow or strike that has no regard for the consequences or the repercussions.
-And in that sense it's not directed either, it's just a chaotic strike of energy…. a force of chaos, and a force of life and death and anything."
-To date, they have released three EPs, and their debut studio full-length album Hero was released on 25 November 2016 on Iron Bonehead Productions.
+Bölzer is a Swiss extreme metal band formed in Zürich in 2008.
+To date, they have released three EPs and one studio album, Hero, on Iron Bonehead Productions.

 The band's 2013 EP Aura generated substantial acclaim from music critics and metal fans.
 It has been frequently described as one of the best metal releases of 2013 by sites such as NPR Music and Stereogum, despite its brief length.
 NPR have described the band as "one of 2014's biggest extreme metal success stories".

 History

-Though the band was formed in 2008 by Okoi Jones and Fabian Wyrsch, they did not release their first EP Roman Acupuncture until 17 October 2012..
+Though the band was formed in 2008 by Okoi Jones and Fabian Wyrsch, they did not release their first EP Roman Acupuncture until 17 October 2012.
+According to the musicians, the name Bölzer means "a powerful force or blow or strike that has no regard for the consequences or the repercussions.
+And in that sense it's not directed either, it's just a chaotic strike of energy…. a force of chaos, and a force of life and death and anything."
 They released their second EP Aura on 13 May 2013 on Iron Bonehead Productions.
 Aura generated substantial critical acclaim from music critics and metal fans, with Stereogum later writing that "the hype around them has been rising to alarming heights".
 The EP has been roundly praised as one of the best metal releases of 2013 and "a breath of fresh air", and its success landed the band spots at major music festivals around the world.
 Stereogum named it the 12th best metal of 2013, writing that "Listening to Aura is like entering a warped atmosphere, a drunken look through a kaleidoscope with a blast beat foundation.
 "Entranced By The Wolfshook" anchors the three-track EP, an all-too-short introduction to a band that has great things ahead".